freddiehaddad/tetris/README.md

   - no (or even worse, *wrong*) comments, and
   - possible panics may still be hiding around the corner.

-A goal of mine would be to (at least partially) amend these problems, step-by-step.
+A personal goal would be to (at least partially) amend these problems, step-by-step.

 # Project Highlights